 The proposed project will be conducted to ensure that policymakers and program planners have up-to-date, state-of-the-art information on the available cost-effective energy efficiency potential for energy efficient goods and services in California.
 The project will be conducted as one or more separate studies.
 Results from these studies will facilitate policymakers and program planners in designing the most efficient and effective energy efficiency programs and program portfolios for the state.
-The purposes of this work are to: 1) Extend existing research on energy efficiency as a cost-effective resource in an integrated portfolio; 2) Prepare action plans highlighting the implications of these studies for program designers and implementers for capturing the forecast savings; 3) Continue enhancement and updating of existing studies in the energy efficiency potential series; and, 4) Develop energy efficiency potential estimates for emerging technologies to compliment the existing studies which are focused on the retrofit market.
-The reserach will assist the Commission, other policymakers and program implementers in making formed decisions on program planning, design and implementation throughout the state.
+The purposes of this work are to: 1) extend existing research on energy efficiency as a cost-effective resource in an integrated portfolio; 2) prepare action plans highlighting the implications of these studies for program designers and implementers for capturing the forecast savings; 3) continue enhancement and updating of existing studies in the energy efficiency potential series; and 4) develop energy efficiency potential estimates for emerging technologies to compliment the existing studies which are focused on the retrofit market.
+This research will assist the California Public Utilities Commission, other policymakers and program implementers make informed decisions on program planning, design and implementation throughout the state.

-Evaluation Approach:
+Evaluation Approach

-- 4. Input updates and model enhancements: Review existing market potential studies for the commercial, residential, industrial sectors and the overarching summary study.
+- 1. Input updates and model enhancements: Review existing market potential studies for the commercial, residential, and industrial sectors and the overarching summary study.
 Incorporate the most current data on prices, saturations, avoided costs, etc. Develop updated inputs where existing inputs are outdated or otherwise in need of improvement.
 Enhance the models to include features relevant to the evolving regulatory environment (e.g., the capability to forecast the effects of dynamic pricing).
-Update and augment scenario analyses. - 5.
-Emerging Technologies: Identify near-term, and possibly mid-term technologies suitable for inclusion in the existing energy efficiency potential studies.
+Update and augment scenario analyses. - 2.
+Emerging Technologies: Identify near-term and possibly mid-term technologies suitable for inclusion in the existing energy efficiency potential studies.
 Develop data inputs to model these technologies.
 Incorporate the emerging technologies forecasts into existing energy efficiency potential studies.
-Coordinate treatment of emerging technologies with forecasting strategies used in the new construction energy efficiency potential studies. - 6.
-Action Plans: Prepare mini-reports focused on the needs of program planners and implementers, identifying and highlighting specific opportunities for program targeting to capture the potential identified in the forecasts. - 7.
+Coordinate treatment of emerging technologies with forecasting strategies used in the new construction energy efficiency potential studies. - 3.
+Action Plans: Prepare mini-reports focused on the needs of program planners and implementers, identifying and highlighting specific opportunities for program targeting to capture the potential identified in the forecasts. - 4.
 Portfolio Planning: Expand the existing research on the suitability and benefits of energy efficiency as a cost-effective resource in an integrated portfolio.
 Extend pilot research on the benefits of energy efficiency as a tool for risk mitigation.
 Identify and study other benefits (and/or costs) of energy efficiency to ensure and update the cost-effectiveness modules of the energy efficiency potential forecasts as appropriate.
 Develop new forecasting modules or techniques as appropriate.

-Key Tasks:
+Key Tasks

-Collection of secondary data to conduct the market potential studies, analysis of the data to provide market potential results for different sectors, development of emerging technologies forecasts, preparation of action plans, and additional assessment of cost-effectiveness issues related to the overall program portfolio and/or its constituent parts.
+Collect secondary data to conduct the market potential studies, analyze the data to provide market potential results for different sectors, develop emerging technologies forecasts, prepare action plans, and assess cost-effectiveness issues related to the overall program portfolio and/or its constituent parts.
 Hold public workshops as appropriate to obtain public input and disseminate results.